bestofjs/javascript-risingstars/src/content/comments/2025/en/categories/all.md

 {n8n} is the absolute winner of the 2025 rankings, and the numbers are insane: +110,000 stars in a single year.
 No project has received that amount of stars in a single year since we started running the Rising Stars.

-n8n is an open-source workflow automation tool that allows you to connect various apps and services together.
+n8n is a fair-code workflow automation platform with native AI capabilities that allows you to connect various apps and services together.
 Its success says a lot about the rise of AI agents and the need for automation.

 Three other projects related to AI make the TOP 10:

-- {onlook}
+- {onlook}: brings AI-first visual editing to React apps
-- {dyad}
+- {dyad}: a free, local, open-source AI app builder and v0/lovable/Bolt alternative
-- {stagehand}
+- {stagehand}: brings AI-powered browser automation

 #### Number 2: shadcn-ui